AlAuB/GiftMe/README.md

 ## 🎀 Features

 **Guest Users**

 Users do not need to sign in to view and claim items from friends' wishlists.
 However, friends' wishlists will not be saved to an account.
-Thus, when you do log in, the wishlists you viewed when not logged in will not be saved and must be added.
+Thus, when you do log in, the wishlists you viewed as a Guest User will not be saved and must be added again.
 As a guest user, you cannot create a wishlist.

 **Creating a Wishlist**
 - Log in with Google Account